+§ 1.-General

-- § 1.-General provisions - 26.
-A soil carbon inventory of the lot or part of a lot for the project must be conducted during the initial inventory and the issuance inventory when more than 25% of the lot or part of a lot is disturbed by site preparation work to plant seedlings or sow seeds.
+31. Except in the case of an agroforestry-type afforestation project, the soil carbon inventory of the lot or part of a lot for a project must be conducted at the time of the initial inventory and issuance inventory when more than 25% of the lot or part of a lot is disturbed by site preparation work to plant seedlings or sow seeds.